-For the last in this series, I thought it might be timely to do a wrap-up.
-After all, with so many social media platforms to choose from, how does a writer decide where to focus his or her efforts?
+After all, with so many social media platforms to choose from, how does a writer decide where to focus their efforts?
 Which ones work best for writers?
 Do you have to do them all?
 (Seriously, how many hours in a day would you need to do that??)

 How can an author make the most of social media to help sell books?